-Business entities in Cyprus
+Business entities in Cyprus in 2023

 Because of its attractive tax system, Cyprus is often a first-choice jurisdiction for the registration of companies aiming at trading with European Union customers and / or holding EU subsidiaries and other assets.
 The most commonly Cyprus business entity used is the limited liability company.
 Alternatively, foreign multinationals planning to conduct operations in Cyprus can also register a branch of their overseas office.
 See below for further information the different legal entities available in Cyprus.

 Trading with a Cyprus entity

 The Cyprus Limited Liability Company (Limited Company)

 - It is possible to setup a Cyprus limited liability company with only i) one shareholder without a mandatory minimum capital contribution ii) one company secretary and iii) one director.
 Only the company secretary is legally required to be resident in Cyprus;

 - Entities managed from Cyprus are deemed as tax resident and hence subject to corporate income tax on their worldwide income, while those managed from overseas are only subject to corporate income tax on their Cyprus income.
 However, both resident and nonresident companies are required to submit their financial statements and a tax return each year to the Cyprus Tax Department;

 - Best uses for an Cyprus LLC: such entity is commonly used to setup an international trading entity, doing business with EU resident customers and suppliers.

 The Cyprus Free Zone Company (Larnaca Free Zone Company)

 - Foreigners can register their business in the only special economic zone existing in Cyprus, the Larnaca free zone, an industrial estate located near to the airport of the same name approximately 50km from the capital Nicosia;